BitMiracle/Docotic.Pdf.Samples/Samples/Layout/README.md

 # Layout
 This group contains samples showing how to create PDF documents in C# and VB.NET using [Docotic.Pdf.Layout add-on](https://www.nuget.org/packages/BitMiracle.Docotic.Pdf.Layout/).

-Check out the [C# PDF generation library](https://bitmiracle.com/pdf-library/layout/) page.
+Check out the [.NET PDF generator](https://bitmiracle.com/pdf-library/layout/) page.
 It contains links to articles and Layout API reference.
 Read them and you will learn how to describe the layout of your documents in C# and VB.NET code.
 It is easy to have the library generate PDF files based on your layout.

 Don't miss [all other samples](/Samples).